 A Student Union member who is eligible to vote in the Representative Council elections, or a group formed by Student Union members, has the right to nominate a maximum of fifty-eight (58) candidates.

 The Central Election Committee will issue separate instructions concerning election advertising on campus.
+You can find the instructions here.

 You can follow the ballot counting at the election night, which will be announced later.